-- Allow a registrant to provide psychotherapy. - Strike the requirement that the therapist has knowledge, training and experience "in the area involved in the violation." - Prohibit the therapist from having a current or prior financial, personal, business, professional or therapeutic relationship with the Respondent. - Strike the requirement that the therapist not be the Respondent's supervisor, as a professional relationship between the Respondent and therapist would be prohibited as provided in item #2 in the same section. - Require the psychotherapy be provided on an individual rather than group basis.
+1 Psychological/Psychiatric Evaluation 2 The latest amendments would: 3 4 5 6 Require the evaluator to simply have experience performing psychological or psychiatric evaluations, as opposed to knowledge, training and experience "in the area involved in the violation."
+7 Psychotherapy 8 The latest amendments would: 9 Allow a registrant to provide psychotherapy.
+10 11 Strike the requirement that the therapist has knowledge, training and experience "in the area involved in the violation."
+12 13 Prohibit the therapist from having a current or prior financial, personal, business, professional or therapeutic relationship with the Respondent.
+14 15 16 Strike the requirement that the therapist not be the Respondent's supervisor, as a professional relationship between the Respondent and therapist would be prohibited as provided in item #2 in the same section.
+17 18 19 Require the psychotherapy be provided on an individual rather than group basis.
+20 Supervised Practice 21 The latest amendments would: 22 23 Strike the requirement that the supervisor have knowledge, training, and experience "in the area involved in the violation."
+24 25 Prohibit the supervisor from having a current or prior financial, personal, business, professional or therapeutic relationship with the Respondent.
+26 27 Specify how Respondent must proceed should their supervisor no longer be available, including: 28 29 Require Respondent to submit for approval the name and qualifications of a new supervisor within 15 working days.
+30 31 32 33 34 b.

-Supervised Practice

-- Strike the requirement that the supervisor have knowledge, training, and experience "in the area involved in the violation." - Prohibit the supervisor from having a current or prior financial, personal, business, professional or therapeutic relationship with the Respondent. - Specify how Respondent must proceed should their supervisor no longer be available, including: - a.
-Require Respondent to submit for approval the name and qualifications of a new supervisor within 15 working days. - b.
 Clarify that if Respondent does not secure a new Board-approved supervisor within 30 days, Respondent shall not practice until a new supervisor is approved.
 This allows an abundant amount of time for the Board to vet and approve a new supervisor.

-Public Comments: None
+34 35 36 Public Comments: None